The people left their land & began a journey that would populate the world.

 It’s horrible.
 I wouldn’t want anyone to think because I’m white, that I’m…you know.

-I don’t like how it feels.
+I don’t like how this feels.
 I won’t admit to the time I crossed the street to avoid some whooping black kids with a basketball.
 I pretend I don’t remember why.

 I wouldn’t want anyone to think…Because I’m not.
 I’m not.
 I just don’t know what I’m supposed to say.